MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: Introduction

+Electrocardiogram (ECG) is the primary tool for heart disease diagnosis.
+In standard practice, cardiologists examine these ECG recordings and manually generate detailed diagnostic reports, which is a complex and time-consuming process.
+Recently, AI models have been developed to streamline ECG data analysis for the classification task~\citep{hu2023spatiotemporal,liu2023etp,DBLP:journals/corr/abs-2403-06659}, yet the automatic generation of reports from ECG recordings remains relatively underexplored.

+Unlike image-based medical report generation tasks (e.g., radiology reports), ECG report generation faces unique challenges due to the concise, keyword-centric content of ECG reports, which contrasts with the more extensive anatomical descriptions in radiology.
+Directly transferring methods from radiology is hindered by the distinct nature of ECG signals and the limited semantic overlap with imaging data.
+Furthermore, there is still a lack of comprehensive benchmarks for evaluating the performance of ECG report generation.

-To tackle these challenges, we introduce MEIT, a \textbf{M}ultimodal \textbf{E}CG \textbf{I}nstruction \textbf{T}uning framework that extends the capabilities of LLMs in the cardiology context to generate ECG reports using ECG signals based on human instructions.
-Inspired by the versatility of LLMs~\cite{achiam2023gpt, touvron2023llama, wan2023efficient, wang2024iot} in handling diverse language tasks simultaneously, we develop a specialized instruction tuning process for ECG report generation.
-MEIT aligns human instructions with ECG signals, enabling LLMs to generate professional-grade reports and exhibit zero-shot report generation capabilities under domain transfer scenarios across various continents and data collection devices.
-Specifically, leveraging publicly available ECG datasets, we construct a multimodal instruction dataset including ECG records, human instructions, and paired reports.
-Then, we propose an effective and efficient attention-based fusion method to integrate ECG and text representations in the latent space, enabling LLMs to understand signals for report generation without introducing additional training parameters in the attention layer.
+Drawing on the versatility of LLMs and multimodal LLMs (MLLMs)~\citep{achiam2023gpt, touvron2023llama, wan2023efficient, wang2024iot, zhu2024dglf, wang2024svd, zhang2025, zhu2025} in various language tasks, in this work, we introduce MEIT, a \textbf{M}ultimodal \textbf{E}CG \textbf{I}nstruction \textbf{T}uning framework that extends the capability of large language models (LLMs) for the task of ECG report generation.
+By aligning ECG recordings with human instructions, MEIT produces clinically relevant reports and demonstrates zero-shot performance when transferring across different continents and data collection devices.
+Concretely, we construct a multimodal instruction dataset from publicly available ECG recordings and propose an efficient attention-based fusion method that incorporates ECG signals into the latent space of LLMs without adding new parameters.

-In addition to the ECG report generation approach within MEIT, we introduce a comprehensive benchmark for ECG report evaluation, utilizing two datasets with 20K and 800K ECG-report pairs, respectively, across three evaluation tasks: report generation quality, zero-shot learning across datasets, and robustness analysis in the face of ECG signal perturbation.
-Utilizing the ECG report evaluation benchmark, we assess the proposed approach across nine open-source LLMs.
-The results demonstrate \textbf{(1)} the superior performance of MEIT in ECG report generation and the effective learning and alignment of ECG representations; \textbf{(2)} the effective transferability of LLMs under the MEIT framework in domain transfer scenarios.
+We also introduce a comprehensive benchmark to evaluate ECG report generation across two large-scale datasets (with 20K and 800K ECG-report pairs), covering four tasks: (1) report generation quality, (2) zero-shot transfer across datasets, (3) robustness under signal perturbations, and (4) alignment with expert evaluation.
+We assess MEIT using ten open-source LLMs, demonstrating: \textbf{(1)} the superior performance of MEIT in ECG report generation and effective ECG representation learning; and \textbf{(2)} the strong transferability of instruction-tuned LLMs across diverse clinical domains.